byt3bl33d3r/ItWasAllADream/README.md

 # Installation

-This tool currently needs [cube0x0](https://github.com/cube0x0)'s Impacket fork containing the MS-PAR implementation necessary for one of the checks.
-This change has been submitted to Impacket in [this pull request](https://github.com/SecureAuthCorp/impacket/pull/1114).
+~~This tool currently needs [cube0x0](https://github.com/cube0x0)'s Impacket fork containing the MS-PAR implementation necessary for one of the checks.
+This change has been submitted to Impacket in [this pull request](https://github.com/SecureAuthCorp/impacket/pull/1114).~~

+You need to install the latest version of [Impacket](https://github.com/SecureAuthCorp/impacket) which has the MS-PAR implementation necessary for one of the checks.
+(Both of the installation methods below do this automatically for you)

 Docker:
 ```